naganandy/graph-based-deep-learning-literature/conference-publications/folders/years/2025/publications_iclr25/lirs_iclr25/README.md

 ```
 @inproceedings{lirs_iclr25,
 title = {Learning Graph Invariance by Harnessing Spuriosity},
-author = {author = {Tianjun Yao and Yongqiang Chen and Kai Hu and Tongliang Liu and Kun Zhang and Zhiqiang Shen}},
+author = {Tianjun Yao and Yongqiang Chen and Kai Hu and Tongliang Liu and Kun Zhang and Zhiqiang Shen},
 booktitle = {The Thirteenth International Conference on Learning Representations (ICLR)},
 year = {2025}
 }